 How Can RLTs Be Changed?

 If circumstances change, you can alter an RLT through amendment, restatement, or revocation.
 Typically, a trust amendment can be made by attaching a properly drafted amendment to the original trust document.
 An amendment may be appropriate for minor changes or deletions, such as replacing a successor trustee.
 If more significant changes are needed, such as changing beneficiaries of the trust, or if the trust has already been amended multiple times, a document called a restatement of trust should be created.
 This document allows you to rewrite the entire original trust agreement with all necessary changes instead of revoking the original trust and creating and transferring assets to a completely new trust.
-Sometimes neither an amendment nor a restatement are appropriate, in which case you can revoke the trust.
+Sometimes neither an amendment nor a restatement is appropriate, in which case you can revoke the trust.
 A revocation may be warranted by a divorce or the death of a beneficiary and this action involves dissolving the trust entirely and transferring the assets owned by the trust back to yourself or into another trust.

 By law in most states, changes should be made according to instructions provided in the trust document.
 If there are no instructions, your intention with the changes should be made clear.
 For example, if you amend your trust, create a written document, signed by the grantor and trustee, with a title that shows it is an amendment to the specific trust you have in mind.
 The document should clarify the trust’s name, the date, and the name of the trustee.
 It should also mention the portion of the trust document that allows amendments to be made and it should identify the part of the trust that will be changed, deleted, or added.
 If there is more than one grantor and the changes are made by only some of them, notice should be provided to the grantors who did not participate in the changes.